-If you are not yet eligible for the vaccine, please continue to check the NSW Health monkeypox vaccine page for the latest information on the vaccine rollout in NSW.
-We thank you for your patience.
+If you are not yet eligible for the vaccine, please continue to check the NSW Health mpox vaccine page for the latest information on the vaccine rollout in NSW.

-Diagnosis depends on the doctor suspecting monkeypox in someone who has monkeypox symptoms.
+Diagnosis depends on the doctor suspecting mpox in someone who has mpox symptoms.
 Infection can be confirmed by testing the blister fluid or scabs from the skin rash.

 The illness typically lasts for 2−4 weeks and is mild.
-Most people with monkeypox only need regular over-the-counter pain medicines and oral fluids and can be monitored by their GP or treating clinician.
+Most people with mpox only need regular over-the-counter pain medicines and oral fluids and can be monitored by their GP or treating clinician.

 Severe illness can occur, particularly in immunocompromised people.
 A few people may need intravenous fluids and treatment to control fever or pain.

 There are antiviral medications available that may help to treat people with severe illness.

 Doctors, hospitals and laboratories must notify any suspected cases to the local public health unit immediately.
 Public health unit staff will initiate a public health investigation, contact tracing and control measures.

 If you think you might have symptoms of mpox, please call ahead to your GP or local sexual health clinic.
 Wear a mask when attending the clinic.

 If you have questions about mpox, contact the NSW Sexual Health Infolink on 1800 451 624.

 For free help in your language, call the Translating and Interpreting Service on 13 14 50.